scala/scala3/docs/_docs/reference/experimental/modularity.md

 modular programming much more straightforward.

 The suggested improvements have been implemented and are available in source version `future` if the additional experimental language import `modularity` is present.
-For instance, using
+For instance, using the following command:

 ```
-  scala compile -source future -language experimental.modularity
+  scala compile -source:future -language:experimental.modularity
 ```

 ## Tracked Parameters